Undergraduate English language requirements

 Sweden Avgangsbetyg/Slutbetyg At least VG or grade 4 in final year English or at least a C grade in English 6

-You’ll meet our English language requirement if you:
+If you have previously completed tertiary study, you will meet our English language requirement if you:

 • Passing a single language-rich tertiary subject may also be approved to meet the English language requirement.
 This will be assessed on a case-by-case basis.
 Please provide a full syllabus or detailed subject outline, which includes information such as the specific lecture and practical class timetable, weekly topics or themes covered, modes of assessment, contact hours and reading lists (if any) for the relevant subject(s).

-~For this purpose, ‘course’ includes a graded VET Diploma, Advanced Diploma or Associate Degree that is studied for at least one year full-time.
+2 For this purpose, ‘course’ includes a graded VET Diploma, Advanced Diploma or Associate Degree that is studied for at least one year full-time.

-• That all degrees at the institution are entirely taught and assessed in English; or
+• That all degrees at the institution are entirely taught and assessed in English, OR

 • That the specific degree you completed was entirely taught and assessed in English.